justinTsugranes/personal_CV/README.md

 **Microsoft Consultant** @ Best Buy, Inc. - Asheville, NC _(2013 - 2014)_ <br>

-- Demonstrated the functinality and usefulness of the Microsoft Surface Pro product line as well as introduced users to the newly developed Chrome OS
+- Demonstrated the functionality and usefulness of the Microsoft Surface Pro product line as well as introduced users to the newly developed Chrome OS
 - Worked closely with other team members to demonstrate, promote and sell Microsoft products in and across the store to ensure customers' end-to-end needs were met while exceeding sales targets in revenue, margin and solutions
 - Built quality relationships with retail consumers, while providing them with relevant and memorable product demonstrations.